Material Transfer Agreement (MTA)

 Submitting an MTA Request (Sending Materials to an outside entity or Receiving Materials from an outside entity)

-- Log in to RAMS-SPOT, and select “Submit Document for Review” in the yellow workspace on the left.
+- Select “Submit Document for Review” in the yellow workspace on the left.
 (Use this process even if you do not have a document to submit.)

 - Answer the ensuing questions.
 Careful, thorough responses will help expedite the review process by reducing or eliminating the need for extensive questions from the review staff.
 If the PI is clear about his/her needs and intentions, we will be better able to negotiate an agreement that is consistent with those needs.
 Also be sure to assign the review to the Gray Team.